Meet the team

 Sara-Jeanne Stewart

 My passion for the arts, history and inclusion continues outside of work where I am a tour guide for the award-winning LGBTQIA+ Tours at the Victoria and Albert Museum and co-run Housmans Queer Book Club.
-I spend as much time as I can on research and am currently fascinated by the publishing industry and theatre fandom in Edo Period Japan.
-When I have any time left, I love attending the theatre, learning traditional folk songs and drawing comic strips about mental health and identity.
+I also spend as much time as I can on research and am currently fascinated by the publishing industry and theatre fandoms in Edo Period Japan.

 Digital Marketing Officer